davegutz/myStateOfCharge/SOC_Particle/README.md

 ## FAQ

+### SOS 4 Flashing lights on Photon 2 (Bus Fault)

+This is caused by using too much memory.
+Reduce NSUM.

 ### DS2482SearchBusCommand status=-7 in serial monitor

 This is caused by OLED failure.
 Such a failure has taken out the entire